Sorry, you need to enable JavaScript to visit this website.

 Essays

-● One 2,000-word essay relating to the dissertation or portfolio, which is formative and marked on a pass/resubmission basis.
+● One 2,000-word essay responding to a relevant debate in Digital Humanities, which is formative and marked on a pass/resubmission basis.

 ● Two essays of 5,000 words each.
 One is submitted at the end of the Michaelmas term, the other at the end of the Lent term.
 These relate to the work pursued in the core and optional courses and each contributes 20 per cent towards the final mark.